Representative Ranking for Deliberation in the Public Sphere: The Price of JR in a Clustered Setting

 We model preferences as being drawn from a Mallows mixture model where each divided group has its own component. \begin{definition}[Mallows mixture model] The Mallows mixture model $\mathcal{M}_\gamma(\bm{\phi}, \bm{\sigma}, \lambda)$ combines $\gamma$ Mallows models.
 Let $\bm{\phi} = (\phi_1, \dots, \phi_\gamma)$ be a collection of dispersion parameters, $\bm{\sigma} = (\sigma_1, \dots, \sigma_\gamma)$ be a collection of reference rankings, and $\bm{\lambda} = (\lambda_1, \dots, \lambda_\gamma)$ be the mixing proportions where for all $i\le \gamma$, we have $\lambda_i \ge 0$ and $\lambda_1 + \dots + \lambda_\gamma = 1$.
 The mixture model is defined by the probability mass function

 \end{definition} A sample from the Mallows model represents a user $ u$'s ranked preference $\pi_u$ over all items.
 For the approval voting setting, we assume that user approves of the top $\tau$ items in their ranking $\pi$, i.e., $A_{u} = \pi_u^{-1}([\tau])$.
-We can obtain an analytical upper bound on the price of JR.
+We can obtain the following analytical upper bound on the price of JR, which is independent of any particular algorithmic strategy.

 \begin{theorem} Suppose that each user $u$'s ranking $\pi_u$ is drawn from the Mallows mixture model $\mathcal{M}_\gamma(\bm{\phi}, \bm{\sigma}, \bm{\lambda})$ and their approval set $A_u$ is equal to the top $\tau$ items in their ranking, denoted by $\pi_u^{-1}([\tau])$.
 Let $\phi_{\max} = \max_{i} \phi_i$ be the maximum dispersion parameter for any group (component of the mixture).
 Then, for any scoring function $f$, and for all $\phi_{\max} \in [0,1]$, with probability $1 - \delta$ over the i.i.d. draws of user rankings $\pi_u$, $u\in[n]$, that maps to the approval profile $\mathcal{A}_n$, we have